 Aerosols, tiny suspended liquid and solid particles in air, are involved in several critical processes in the atmosphere.
 They directly affect the thermodynamic profile of the atmosphere through scattering and absorption of radiation, and indirectly by modulating cloud formation and life cycle.
-The ARM Facility has deployed Aerosol Observation Systems (AOS) containing numerous instruments to measure aerosol optical properties and related parameters at multiple sites worldwide.
+ARM has deployed Aerosol Observation Systems (AOS) containing numerous instruments to measure aerosol optical properties and related parameters at multiple sites worldwide.

 The ARM Aerosol Observation Systems include measurements of aerosol extensive properties (AEP).
 Extensive properties are bulk properties that dependent on size, mass, or amount.
 Also of interest are intensive properties that are inherent, normalized, and independent of amount or bulk quantity.